Creating a Door County Land Trust 1,000-acre nature preserve

 Hidden from the shore and the beaches, three thousand wooded acres and wetlands have existed for millennia.
 To safeguard the natural character of this extraordinary place, the Chambers Island community turned to the Door County Land Trust.
 Together they are seizing the opportunity to preserve these forests and save them from development, zoning re-evaluation and subdivision, which could mean loss of a pristine natural area forever.

 In just 2 ½ years after the Chambers Island Nature Preserve’s official start, 168 private individuals and foundations and governmental agencies have helped

 But we have a new challenge in getting to the finish line.

-To read more, see the Spring 2017 Update
+To read more, see the Fall 2017 Update

 What used to sound like an impossible dream is now becoming a reality because of so many people working together.
 Thank you for making sure one more paradise in Door County will be preserved for the ages.
 You make us Chambers Proud.

 The Door County Land Trust and Chambers Island Nature Preserve Committee are moving quickly to:

 Find out more information about who is working hard to make sure this unique resource is preserved.

 The first and most critical step in creating the Nature Preserve is acquiring land.
 Any donation you can make will help us continue to create a priceless resource for generations to come.

 Download and print our original brochure issued in 2013 to read about the dream and enjoy.
 Share with your friends and family to help spread the word about the nature preserve effort!